-After considering the Nasdaq listing standards and information provided by each director, the Board determined that the following directors are independent: Bradley T. Favreau, Kenneth M. Hartwick, Jennifer E. Lowry, Donald C.I.
+After considering the Nasdaq listing standards and information provided by each director, the Board determined that the following directors are independent: Bradley T. Favreau, Kenneth M. Hartwick, Ajoy H. Karna, Jennifer E. Lowry, Donald C.I.
 Lucky, Maurice E. Moore, Shirin O'Connor and William D. Patterson.
-William A. Koertner is not considered an independent director due to his prior employment with MYR Group, which ended on March 31, 2018.
 Richard S. Swartz is currently serving as President and Chief Executive Officer ("CEO") of the Company and therefore is not considered an independent director.
+In addition, William A. Koertner, who served as a director for a portion of 2022, was determined by the Board not to be an independent director due to his prior employment with MYR Group, which ended on March 31, 2018.